scottaohara/a11y_styled_form_controls/README.md

 ## Switch Buttons
-Switches are a type of picker input that is typically represented as an on/off toggle control.
-Unlike a checkbox, switches are meant to perform an instant change in a component or application's state.
+Switches are a type of button input that is typically represented as an on/off toggle control.
+Unlike a checkbox, switches are meant to perform an instant change in a component or application's state, but as there is no native "switch" control, checkboxes or buttons are often used as a base, often augmented with ARIA, especially to create a "true" switch toggle button.
 1. [Switch Button](src/switch--button/)
 2. [Switch Checkbox](src/switch--checkbox/)
 3. [ARIA Switch Component (external repo)](https://scottaohara.github.io/aria-switch-button/)